 The Company evaluates the impairment of long-lived assets, based on projections of undiscounted future cash flows, whenever events or changes in circumstances indicate that the carrying amounts of such assets may not be recoverable.
 In the event an evaluation indicates that such cash flows cannot be expected to be sufficient to fully recover the assets, the assets are written down to their estimated fair value.
-No impairment charges were recognized in 2014, 2013 or 2012.
+In 2015, the Company recorded a \$5 million (\$3 million net of taxes) impairment charge on Pike assets held for sale.
+See Note Q. No impairment charges on long-lived assets were recognized in 2014 or 2013.